piface/pifacecad/docs/installation.rst

     $ python3 /usr/share/doc/python3-pifacecad/examples/sysinfo.py

 You will need to `configure the IR receiver <lirc.html#setting-up-the-infrared-receiver>`_ yourself.
+More examples can be found in `/usr/share/doc/python3-pifacecad/examples/` (which may need unzipping using `gunzip`).

 SysInfo Service
 ===============